-Najib has come under immense pressure over 1MDB, which has accumulated 42 billion ringgit ($10.9 billion) in debt.
-The fund was set up by Najib in 2009 to develop new industries but its energy ventures abroad faltered.
-Critics have voiced concerns about 1MDB's massive debt and lack of transparency.
+1MDB, set up in 2009 by Najib who still chairs its advisory board, has debts of 42 billion ringgit ($10.4 billion) after its energy ventures abroad faltered.
+Critics have voiced concern about 1MDB's massive debt and lack of transparency.